 links to the Rules of Assessment and the Assessment Policies (including Marking Policies)

-Before the first week of term, Departments should send to all External Examiners:
+Before the first week of term, departments/schools should send to all External Examiners:

 the moderation policy and indicative sample sizes